Jonathanhelga/Small-Business-POS/README.md

 # Small-Business-POS

-I started this project on August 15, 2025.
-(I wish I'd uploaded my progress to GitHub earlier, but I fell into the classic trap of waiting for it to be "good enough."
-Lesson learned—progress over perfection!)
+**Started:** August 15, 2025

 I built this project for my parents, who are planning to open an electric shop.
 They needed a simple but reliable POS (Point of Sale) system to manage inventory, track stock, and handle customer orders.

-Besides helping my parents, I also created this project to improve my web development skills and gain a deeper understanding of JavaScript’s multi-function capabilities.
+Beyond solving a real business need, this project has been an invaluable learning experience for improving my web development skills and gaining a deeper understanding of JavaScript's multi-function capabilities.

+> **Note:** I wish I'd uploaded my progress to GitHub earlier, but I fell into the classic trap of waiting for it to be "good enough."
+Lesson learned—progress over perfection!

 ## Getting Started